 The Development Facilitation Act 67/1995, came handy to alleviate some of the pressures that are borne by the old regime.
-However, with the High Court order to deem chapters V & VI of this Act, unconstitutional, June 2010, municipalities have no apparent option than to rely wholly on the old legislations with all the ills borne in them, while hoping on Spatial Planning and Land Use Management Act which is yet in progress to be promulgated.
-This is indeed a setback in the country at large.
-Every effort to experdite the repealing of the old regime will be welcomed.
+However, with the High Court order to deem chapters V & VI of this Act, unconstitutional, June 2010, municipalities had no apparent option than to rely wholly on the old legislations with all the ills borne in them, while hoping on Spatial Planning and Land Use Management Act which is now enacted as "law".
+This would be a step forward although it has met with challenges and resistance from Traditional leadership which is yet not clear of the implementation ahead.